Estelle (musician): 2008–2009: Shine and mainstream success

-Estelle has also released a single with American rapper Busta Rhymes called "World Go Round", from his album Back on My B.S., which was released on 19 May 2009.
+Estelle also released a single with American rapper Busta Rhymes called "World Go Round", from his album Back on My B.S., which was released on 19 May 2009.
 In February 2009, the song "Star" was released; it is also used for Crystal Light commercials.
 In 2009, Estelle started working on her upcoming third studio album, All of Me.
 Estelle made a cameo appearance in the video for new star Mr Hudson for his single "Supernova".
 Estelle made an appearance on 11 August 2009 episode of The Tonight Show with Conan O'Brien.
 She performed the song "Good Girls Go Bad" with Cobra Starship in Leighton Meester's absence.
 Estelle also appears on the song "Rollacoasta", co-written by her and American singer-songwriter Robin Thicke; the song appears on his album, Sex Therapy.

 2010–2012: All of Me

 Estelle confirmed her third album would be titled All of Me.
 The album was originally led by the single "Freak", featuring Kardinal Offishall and produced by David Guetta.
 The video premiered on her website on 26 February 2010.
 The original second single from the album was announced as being "Fall in Love", which featured versions featuring Nas and John Legend.
 Due to the underperformance of both "Freak" and "Fall in Love", both songs were ultimately left off the final track listing for All of Me.
 However, "Freak" was featured on both the Step Up 3D soundtrack and the reissue of David Guetta's album One Love, titled One More Love.
 In 2010, Estelle also modelled at Naomi Campbell's Fashion For Relief runway show for The White Ribbon Alliance to raise funds for mothers in Haiti.
 She was also featured on Reflection Eternal's new album with the song Midnight Hour and last track of Gucci Mane's album The Appeal: Georgia's Most Wanted.

 In 2011, it was announced that "Break My Heart", featuring Rick Ross, would be released as the new lead single from All of Me.
 It was released for download on 26 April 2011 and released to US urban radio stations on 17 May 2011.
 The song peaked at 33 on the US Hip-Hop/R&B, the week of 2 July 2011.
 The following week the song rose to 37.
 Dual second singles were released in the US and UK.
 In the US, the second single was announced as being "Thank You" whereas "Back to Love" was issued in the UK.
 Estelle subsequently confirmed on Twitter that All of Me was released on 28 February 2012 in the US.
 In the UK, All of Me was released on 12 March 2012.